cvat-ai/cvat/site/content/en/docs/manual/advanced/filter.md

 and [cloud storage](/docs/manual/basics/cloud-storages/) pages, you can use sorting and filters.

 > The applied filter and sorting will be displayed in the URL of your browser,
-> Thus, you can share the page with the filter applied.
+> Thus, you can share the page with sorting and filter applied.

 ### Sort by